raunaqgupta/wobe-website-demo/terms.md

 41. We have no control over and accept no responsibility for the content of any website or mobile application to which a link from the App exists (unless we are the provider of those linked websites or mobile applications).
 Such linked websites and mobile applications are provided “as is” for your convenience only with no warranty, express or implied, for the information provided within them.
 We do not provide any endorsement or recommendation of any third party website or mobile application to which the App provides a link.
 The terms and conditions, terms of use and privacy policies of those third party websites and mobile applications will apply to your use of those websites and mobile applications and any orders you make for goods and services via such websites and mobile applications.
 If you have any queries, concerns or complaints about such third party websites or mobile applications (including, but not limited to, queries, concerns or complaints relating to products, orders for products, faulty products and refunds) you must direct them to the operator of that third party website or mobile application.

 42. You must not without our permission:

-  a) use or copy any material from the App, including, but not limited to, onto other websites or in other mobile applications; or
+    * use or copy any material from the App, including, but not limited to, onto other websites or in other mobile applications; or
-  b) frame any of the App onto your own or another person’s website or mobile application.
+    * frame any of the App onto your own or another person’s website or mobile application.

 ### Severability